 The University will reserve facilities to organizations outside of the University community.
 Approval of the reservations may depend upon the appropriateness and/or fit of the event with the larger mission of the University.
 Use of the space will be handled as a rental and accompanied by fees and appropriate charges.
 If you are a group or organization outside of the Philadelphia University community and wish to reserve a facility on campus please contact James Reilly at email@example.com

-The Campus Reservationist is located in the Kanbar Campus Center suite 301.
-They can be reached at phone extension x5346 or at Reservations@Philau.edu .
+The Campus Events Reservationist can be reached at phone extension x5346Reservations@Philau.edu .or at

-All space requests MUST be submitted online at Philadelphia University’s Campus Reservations site located at www.PhilaU.edu/Reservations No paper forms will be accepted after February 28, 2011.
+All space requests for events must be submitted online at Philadelphia University’s Campus Reservations site located at www.PhilaU.edu/Reservations.

 A room reservation is not confirmed by submitting an online request.
 Requests can only be confirmed and/or approved by the Campus Reservationist.